Nuts are a diverse and nutritionally rich food group with numerous varieties to explore, each with its own set of unique nutritional benefits,

 - Are There Any Downsides To Eating Nuts?

-Although it is a little-known fact, acorns can be an edible and nutritious nut.
+Perhaps surprisingly to some, acorns can be an edible and nutritious nut.

 An ounce (28.35 gram) serving of acorns provides (3):